James Neff

-James Neff is an American nonfiction author and investigative journalist.
-He is deputy managing editor for the Philadelphia Media Network.
-His most recent work, Vendetta: Bobby Kennedy versus Jimmy Hoffa, was published by Little, Brown and Company in July 2015.
+James Neff is an American non-fiction author and investigative journalist.
+He is a managing editor for the Oregon Journalism Project.
+His most recent work Vendetta: Bobby Kennedy versus Jimmy Hoffa, was published by Little, Brown and Company in July 2015.

 Early life and education

 Neff is a graduate of the University of Notre Dame and has a master's degree in American Civilization from the University of Texas at Austin.